These five simple steps can help minimise your fleet fuel costs, as reducing your fleet’s spend on fuel will always improve your bottom line.

 Installing vehicle tracking also encourages drivers to be more accountable and to have safer driving habits.
 Once employees know you are monitoring their driving style, they tend to take greater care in how they are using company vehicles.
 This improved behaviour will save fuel, reduce unsafe driving and enhance your businesses reputation with the public.

 The most expensive mile you’ll ever drive is the one you didn’t need to.
-According to the RHA Goods Vehicle Operation Costs Report 2018, the average operating cost is £0.63 per mile.
-If the average number of miles driven each year is 100,000 per vehicle and 10 per cent of that is out of route miles (OOR miles), companies could save £6,300 per vehicle, per year just by effectively and efficiently cutting OOR miles.
+According to the Road Haulage Association’s Goods Vehicle Operation Costs Report 2018, the average operating cost is £0.63 per mile.
+If the average number of miles driven each year is 100,000 per vehicle and 10% of that is out of route miles (OOR miles), companies could save £6,300 per vehicle, per year just by effectively and efficiently cutting OOR miles.

 Is your business at risk of fuel theft that you might be unaware of?
 Fuel theft and unauthorised fuel purchases could be costing your business more than you realise.

 With accurate reporting, you can monitor each vehicle’s fuel usage, economy and mileage.
 This can help detect any abnormalities when compared with vehicle averages.
 While traditional fleet management practices such as whiteboards or spreadsheets may remain effective in certain circumstances, other options are available which may provide you with better control on costs as well as compliance.
 Dedicated fleet management technology, such as FleetCheck, will join up all the information you need by leveraging data such as fuel consumption, fuel efficiency, driver training and maintenance schedules.
 This can help your business save thousands of pounds a year in lost profits.